Learn About Dermatomyositis

 What are the current treatments for Dermatomyositis?

-The main treatment is the use of corticosteroid medicines.
+The initial treatment is the use of corticosteroid medicines.
 The dose of medicine is slowly tapered off as muscle strength improves.
 This takes about 4 to 6 weeks.
 You may stay on a low dose of a corticosteroid medicine after that.

 Treatments that may be tried when disease that remains active in spite of these medicines are: